kinnara-digital-studio/kecak-workflow/docs/pluginsList_emailBroker.md

 ## How To Develop Email Broker ?

 This stage starts from creating a new application.
-If you already have your own application, please follow it directly to step number 9
+If you already have your own application, please follow it directly to step number 9.

-1. Make sure your Kecak Workflow are running well
+1. Make sure your Kecak Workflow are running well.
-2. Login with administrator account
+2. Login with administrator account.
 3. Create new application :

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/3.emailBroker.png" alt="" />